What is Cultural Intelligence? Breaking Down the Buzzword

-An individual possessing cultural intelligence is not just aware of different cultures – they are able to effectively work and relate with people across a variety of cultural contexts.
+An individual possessing cultural intelligence is not just aware of different cultures – they are able to culturally adapt and effectively work and relate with people across a variety of cultural contexts.
 Cultural intelligence links to emotional intelligence but goes a bit further.
 People with high emotional intelligence can pick up on the emotions, wants and needs of others.
-People with high cultural intelligence are attuned to the values, beliefs, attitudes and body language of people from different cultures.
+People with high cultural intelligence are attuned to the values, beliefs and styles of communication of people from different cultures.
 They use this knowledge to help them relate to others with empathy and understanding.

 Unlike IQ, cultural intelligence is not something that can be quantified by a score.
 Instead, it should be viewed as something that we must continuously improve on and work on.

 “Cultural Intelligence: an outsider’s seemingly natural ability to interpret someone’s unfamiliar and ambiguous gestures the way that person’s compatriots would” – Harvard Business Review

 See our guide on How to adapt communication for cultural differences to learn why it is important.

 What’s the relevancy of cultural intelligence for your business?